How it all started

 While the answer acceptance is a one-time event, up-voting can be a recurring action.
 A good answer can increase your reputation, long after you’ve posted your solution.

-Lesson 2: Always strive for getting high-quality answers.
+Lesson 2: Always strive to getting high-quality answers.
 Even if they don’t get accepted, someone else might find it later and thank you with an up-vote.

 Bounty hunting reputation